-Turning Corners provides a comprehensive and integrated response to working with young people (12 years to under 18 years of age) who have or are at risk of engaging in harmful sexual behaviour.
+Turning Corners provides a comprehensive and integrated response to working with young people (12 years to under 18 years of age) who have engaged in, or are at risk of engaging in, harmful sexual behaviour.

 Research has shown a wide variety of reasons why young people engage in these behaviours (ranging from curiosity to previous trauma).
 Turning Corners is unique in that our clients do not need to be currently engaged in the juvenile justice system and the program has a strong focus on early intervention and improved outcomes for the young person, their family, and the community.